Amazon Marketplace Integration

-For all Amazon regions except North America, on the MWS registration page, you'll have some options from Amazon.
-Find the option that lets you access your own Amazon seller account with MWS.
-If you have already registered or are not finding this option in your Seller Central account, click on the orange Register as a Developer button on the User Permissions page.
+For all Amazon regions except North America, on the MWS registration page, find the option to "access your own Amazon seller account with MWS".
+If you have already registered or are not finding this option in your account click on the orange Register as a Developer button on the User Permissions page.

-On the following page, accept the Amazon MWS License Agreement and click through to the next page.
+On the following page, accept the Amazon MWS License Agreement and continue to the next page.

 Step 3: Enter Account Identifiers

-In Amazon, you'll have some account information that needs to be copied over to Order Desk to complete the connection between services.
+In Amazon, you'll have some account information that needs to be copied over to Order Desk.
 Look for your Seller ID, Primary Marketplace ID, AWS Access Key ID and Secret Key.